 Instructions

 - Add chopped tomato, green chilies, and some salt.
 Cover the pan and cook until the tomatoes turn mushy.
-Switch off the gas and allow the mixture to reach room temperature.
+Turn off the heat and allow the mixture to reach room temperature.

-- Put the cooked onion tomato mix in a grinder or food processor and make a smooth paste.
+- Put the cooked onion tomato mix into a grinding jar or food processor and make a smooth paste.

 - Add onion tomato paste, remaining salt, turmeric powder, coriander powder, and red chili powder.
 Mix and cook for 5-6 minutes.

-- Add mushrooms, mix, and cover the pan.
-Cook until the mushrooms get nicely cooked.
-If you feel the gravy is too thick add some water to get the desired consistency and cook for another 2-3 minutes.
+- Add chopped mushrooms, mix, and cover the pan.
+Cook until the mushrooms are cooked well.
+If the gravy is too thick add some water to get the desired consistency and cook for another 2-3 minutes.

-- Finally, add kasoori methi and garam masala.
-Mix everything and cook for a minute and then switch off the gas.
+- Add kasoori methi and garam masala.
+Mix everything and cook for a minute.
+Turn off the heat.

-- Garnish with coriander leaves.
+- Garnish with chopped cilantro.
 Serve hot with roti, naan, or rice.

 Notes